Ndumiso-coder/Diabetes_Progression_Prediction/README.md

 8. **Documentation**
    - The notebook includes detailed comments explaining each step.
-   - Outputs like the R-squared value are interpreted and discussed.
+   - Outputs like the R-squared value and RMSE are interpreted and discussed.

 ## Requirements